showvikbiswas/showvikbiswas.github.io/content/posts/docker/index.md

 - `docker ps -a` - see list of all containers
 - `docker container prune` - remove all stopped containers
 - `docker stop <id>` - stop container with id
+- `docker load < image.tar` - create an image from a tar file

 ## Docker-Compose